Support for the tourism industry

 The Coast is Calling Travel Vouchers

-Coastal tourism regions impacted by the algal bloom will benefit from a new travel voucher program calling on South Australians to travel this Spring and Summer.
+Coastal tourism regions impacted by the algal bloom are benefiting from a travel voucher program calling on South Australians to travel this spring and summer.

-The Coast is Calling Travel Voucher program, delivered by the South Australian Tourism Commission, saw 20,000 vouchers for accommodation and experiences valued up to $500 released in September, boosting bookings to eligible tourism operators until the end of November 2025.
+The Coast is Calling Travel Voucher program has seen 20,000 vouchers for accommodation and experiences released for travel until the end of spring.

 The Summer Plan Dining Cashback program